 - Continue to keep connected with the school and pupils, this will help maintain connections and avoid becoming too isolated from school friends.

-If the patient is studying a degree at university, it would be best to meet with the college registrar and academic advisor to discuss the situation.
-Deferring studies altogether may be an option, however reducing the study load by dropping from full-time study to part-time or reducing the number of subjects enrolled in could also be an option.
+If you are studying a degree at university, meet with the college registrar and academic advisor to discuss your situation.
+Deferring your studies altogether may be an option, however reducing your study load by dropping from full-time to part-time could be an option.

-A lymphoma diagnosis and subsequent lymphoma treatment can create financial strain.
-Particularly if patients are unable to work for prolonged periods of time.
+A lymphoma diagnosis and its treatment can create financial strain; Especially you are unable to work for long periods of time.

-Receiving financial support can be complex, it is best to seek professional support during this time but there are some financial support payments available through various government organisations to help.
-Centrelink, Medicare and Child Support
+Receiving financial support can be complex, but there are some financial support payments available through various government organisations such as Centrelink, Medicare and Child Support.
+You may also be able to access some payments through your superannuation fund.

 People with disability, illness or injury, and their carers can call Centrelink on 13 27 17 to enquire about payments and services available.
 Click on the following link to read: A Guide To Australian Government Payments.